 Allison Kluger: Well, you’re going to laugh because this is something you teach, but I truly believe it.
 It’s AIM.
 It’s audience, intent, and message.
-I don’t care what -- whether you’re going to be in a one-on-one meeting or a presentation or a job interview or wooing somebody, you need to know your audience.
+I don’t care whether you’re going to be in a one-on-one meeting or a presentation or a job interview or wooing somebody, you need to know your audience.
 You have to understand where they’re coming from.
 And it’s really putting yourself in someone else’s shoes initially.

 And then what is the intent of this communication you’re having with them?
 Do you want to entertain?
 Do you want to inform?
 Do you want to convince, persuade, fund raise?
 Whatever it is, if you’re not certain on your intent, your message will be confusing.

 And then finally, how do you message?
 Messaging clearly and succinctly and repeating your message and having it as a strong opening and a strong closing so that’s the last thing you remember, so AIM, audience, intent, and message.